 1. Mix in the food coloring well unless you're aiming for a color gradient on your macarons - just as pretty!

-2. Piping the macaroon: DO use a piping bag, as using a small spoon instead will cause a lot of curses to float out of your kitchen.
+2. Piping the macaroon: DO use a piping bag (like this one: Wilton 12-Inch Featherweight Decorating Bag), as using a small spoon instead will cause a lot of curses to float out of your kitchen.
 Pipe it like a rosette, bringing the pastry tip to the side of the circlular blob of goo, rather than forming a peak, to finish so you get a smooth circle and not a pointy macaron.

-3. Always remember to tap the cookie sheet once you're all done piping or your macarons will crack!
+3. Always remember to tap the cookie sheet or silicone sheet (DeMarle Silpat) once you're all done piping or your macarons will crack!
 Whoops.

 5. They tasted just as good the next day if you store in an airtight container.